Pax14/tweeter/README.md

 ## Features

-- Responsive design that can adapt to mobile, table, and desktop views.
+- Responsive design that can adapt to mobile, tablet, and desktop views.

 - Error validation when posting blank or over character limit tweets.